State of Wisconsin

 - IYC HDHP:

-This plan offers the same uniform benefits package and the same choice of health plan providers as the IYC Health Plan.
-The difference is that this design has a higher deductible and out-of-pocket limits, and lower monthly premium costs.
-In exchange for the increased cost sharing, monthly premium costs are less than the IYC Health Plan.
-This design is also paired with a Health Savings Account (HSA).
-An HSA is a savings account that you own, it allows you to save money tax-free for eligible medical expenses.
+This plan is available to retirees younger than age 65.
+It offers the same uniform benefits package and the same choice of health plan providers as the IYC Health Plan.
+The difference is that this plan has a higher deductible and out-of-pocket limits.
+In exchange for the increased cost sharing, this plan offers a lower monthly premium costs and is paired with a required Health Savings Account (HSA).
+An HSA is a savings account that you own and must contribute to.
+An HSA allows you to save money tax-free for eligible medical expenses.
 You will want to review Who Is Eligible when considering this plan design.

 - IYC Access Health Plan:

-This plan design provides freedom of choice of doctors and hospitals across the United States.
+This plan provides freedom of choice of doctors and hospitals across the country.
 In exchange for the increased flexibility in medical providers, the monthly member premium cost is more than the IYC Health Plan and the IYC HDHP plan design options.

 - IYC Access HDHP:

-This plan design provides freedom of choice for doctors and hospitals across the country, along with a higher deductible and out-of-pocket limits.
-In exchange for the increased cost sharing, monthly premium costs are less than the IYC Access Health Plan.
-This design is also paired with a Health Savings Account (HSA).
-An HSA is a savings account that you own, it allows you to save money tax-free for eligible medical expenses.
+This plan is available to retirees younger than age 65.
+It provides freedom of choice of doctors and hospitals across the country, along with a higher deductible and out-of-pocket limits.
+In exchange for the increased cost sharing, this plan offers a lower monthly premium costand is paired with a Health Savings Account (HSA).
+If you decide to enroll in this plan, you must open and contribute to the HSA.
+It allows you to save money tax-free for eligible medical expenses.
 You will want to review Who Is Eligible when considering this plan design.

 Compare medical and pharmacy benefits by plan design type.